 Faculty for the Department of Educational Psychology

 Explores the intersection of psychology and culture through such topics as the psychological experience of immigration, ethnic conflicts and the impact of violence within communities, and the relationship between individual and collective identity.
 Is also interested in US-Mexico health, including addressing health disparities.
-Note: Dr. Ainslie will not be taking new students for the 2023 academic year.

 Examines ways that school psychologists can improve the academic, social-emotional, and behavioral outcomes for young children (i.e., preschool) from minoritized and marginalized backgrounds in early childhood settings.
+Dr. Albritton will be reviewing applications in anticipation of taking a student for Fall 2024.

 Dr Bearman's research focuses on the effectiveness and implementation of empirically supported practices for common mental health concerns (anxiety, depression, PTSD, OCD, and disruptive behavior) in publicly-funded settings that serve historically underserved populations of children and families.
+Dr. Bearman will be reviewing applications in anticipation of taking a student for Fall 2024.

 Interested in statistical models with a focus on deriving and evaluating multilevel model extensions and meta-analysis models for educational, behavioral, social and medical science data.